slarmoo/.github/profile/javascript/scope/scope.md

 The keyword `this` represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
 The `this` variable is automatically declared and you can reference `this` anywhere in a JavaScript program.
 Because the value of `this` depends upon the context in which it is referenced, there are three different context that this can refer to:

 1. **Global** - When `this` is referenced outside a function or object it refers to the `globalThis` object.
 The globalThis object represents the context for runtime environment.
 For example, when running in a browser, globalThis refers to the browser's window object.
 1. **Function** - When `this` is referenced in a function it refers to the object that owns the function.
 That is either an object you defined or globalThis if the function is defined outside of an object.
-Note that when running is JavaScript strict mode, a global function's this variable is undefined instead of globalThis.
+Note that when running in JavaScript strict mode, a global function's this variable is undefined instead of globalThis.
-1. **Object** - When `this` is referenced in a object it refers to the object.
+1. **Object** - When `this` is referenced in an object it refers to the object.

 ```js
 'use strict';